-Songkran is the Thailand traditional New Year celebration.
-It happens normally each year between the 13th and 15th April.
-Songkran has a religious meaning with Thai’s believing that the throwing of water will cleanse your sins.
+Songkran is Thailand’s traditional New Year celebration.
+It happens normally each year between the 13th and 15th of April.
+Songkran has a religious meaning with Thai’s belief that the throwing of water will cleanse your sins.

 Chiang Mai can often come to a complete standstill during the celebrations with people standing at the side of the roads with buckets of water ready to soak every passer-by.